 By Jill Brooke

-Among her many thoughtful gestures for the British people, Queen Elizabeth opened up the East Terrace Garden at Windsor Castle, created by George IV in the 1820s, will open to the public at weekends for the first time in 40 years.
+Among her many thoughtful gestures for the British people, Queen Elizabeth opened up the East Terrace Garden at Windsor Castle, created by George IV in the 1820s, for the first time in over 40 years during the pandemic.

-Now that the Queen and Prince Phillip moved to Balmoral Castle, the royal family’s Scottish summer estate, the Queen decided to open up the garden so that the public has a special place to have a visual treat.
+During the pandemic, the Queen and Prince Phillip – prior to his death – moved to Balmoral Castle, the royal family’s Scottish summer estate.
+The Queen decided to open up the garden so that the public has a special place to have a visual treat.
 It was also the place she decided to be at the end of her life.

 Not only role modeling wearing a mask right away- that brilliantly matched her signature floral hats – but also giving motivational speeches to Britain and the world about fortitude, patience and perseverance.